Shared-Reality-Lab/IMAGE-HAPI/examples/README.md

 3. Open the console to check for any logs about the behavior of the Haply 2DIY.
 4. Connect the Haply 2DIY to the computer.
 5. Press the `Press me` button, a window will pop up.
-6. Select the correct COM port for the Haply 2DIY (DO NOT connect just yet -).
+6. Select the correct serial port for the Haply 2DIY (DO NOT connect just yet - ).
 7. While holding firmly the Haply 2DIY in its home position, press the `Connect` button in the pop up.
     * Home positions
         * Haply 2DIYv1: fully contracted arms.